nathansperinde/Attrition-Analysis/README.md

 ### 10. Model Interpretability

-Model interpretation was performed using different techniques depending on the model type:
+Model interpretation was performed using Logistic Regression coefficients and Odds Ratios.

-* Odds Ratios for Logistic Regression models.
-* Feature importance for tree-based models.
-* SHAP values to analyze global and local feature contributions.

-These techniques help explain which variables contribute most to attrition prediction and how they influence model outputs.
+These techniques help explain which variables contribute most to attrition prediction and whether each variable increases or decreases the estimated odds of employee attrition.

 ## Technologies Used